ThatColdToast/ThatColdToast/README.md

 Hi, I’m @ThatColdToast
 I am mostly a java developer in High School.
 I like to work in many other languages though.
-I have worked with these (that I can think of)
+I have worked with these (that I can think of):
 - Java
+- Kotlin
 - C#
 - C++
+- HLSL

+A little bit of the following:
+- Rust
 - Python
 - GLSL
-- HLSL

 <!---
 ThatColdToast/ThatColdToast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.